 Bosnia and Herzegovina

 Bosnia and Herzegovina was one of the first countries in which People in Need began to operate.
 The war that started in 1992 was the first crucial experience of the newly arising organization, and its humanitarian section in particular.
-Sending humanitarian workers to the field and trying to help the people living under war conditions was, given the war's duration of almost 4 years, the first long-term and a very demanding project of People in Need.
+Sending humanitarian workers to the field and trying to help the people living under wartime conditions was, given that the war lasted almost 4 years, the first long-term and very demanding project for People in Need.

 As part of its humanitarian aid operations, People in Need participated in providing help after the floods in 2014.
 The floods in Bosnia and Herzegovina and Serbia took dozens of lives and caused extensive material losses.
-People in Need sent experienced coordinators to the concerned locations, opened a charitable collection account and distributed material help.
-In addition, the organization's experts provided consultations to the affected families on how to deal with the impact of the devastating flooding.
+People in Need sent experienced coordinators to the locations concerned, opened a charitable collection account and distributed material help.
+In addition, the organization's experts advised affected families on how to deal with the impact of the devastating flooding.

-Today in Bosnia and Herzegovina, People in Need focuses on development cooperation in the social area, especially with an emphasis on providing services to people with disabilities.
+Today in Bosnia and Herzegovina, People in Need focuses on development cooperation in the social area, with a special emphasis on providing services to people with disabilities.